 Caffeine’s cognitive benefits are real, but highly specific.
 The 2016 McLellan meta-analysis examined 95 peer-reviewed studies and found caffeine reliably improves [1]:

-- Vigilance: sustained alertness during repetitive or boring tasks lasting 1-4 hours
+- Vigilance: caffeine sustains alertness during repetitive or boring tasks lasting 1-4 hours

-- Attention: sustained focus on single-task work without distraction
+- Attention: caffeine improves sustained focus on single-task work without distraction

-- Working memory: ability to hold and manipulate information temporarily
+- Working memory: caffeine enhances the ability to hold and manipulate information temporarily

 However, caffeine has limits.
 It is excellent for repetitive tasks requiring sustained attention, copy editing, data entry, monitoring work.
 It is mediocre for tasks requiring creative problem-solving, novel reasoning, or breakthrough thinking.
-A 2024 study in Nature Scientific Reports found 1-3 cups of coffee (250-350mg) produced optimal effects for knowledge workers, hitting the sweet spot where focus improves but anxiety and distraction do not spike [3].
+Research consistently shows that 1-3 cups of coffee (150-300mg) sits in the range where focus improves without significant anxiety or distraction [1].

 Caffeine effects fade with tolerance.
 The first week of consistent use produces the strongest benefits.
 By week three, your body has upregulated adenosine receptors, and you are back to baseline.
 You are just taking caffeine to avoid feeling terrible.
 [1]